 - Black with Metallic Blue highlights

-The different colors allow you to add a touch of personality to your ride and give you the freedom to match the bike with other mountain biking gear.
+The different colors allow you to add a personality to your ride and allow you to match the bike with other mountain biking gear.

 Various sizes are also available for the Giant Talon 3.
 The multiple sizes of this mountain bike and size specifications are as outlined below: